Penn Jubilee Wood

 A herd of Dexter cattle graze the grassland surrounding the woods twice a year to encourage meadow growth.
 The resulting Spring time meadows offer a glorious natural setting with colourful flowers, butterflies, mammals and birds which makes the site popular with friendly walkers for the surrounding towns of Beaconsfield, Penn and High Wycombe.

-There are two main entrances to Penn Jubilee Wood: Chiltern Way Entrance and the Beacon Hill Entrance.
+There are two main entrances into Penn Jubilee Wood: Chiltern Way and Beacon Hill (these links open Google Maps in a new window).
+Penn Jubilee Wood can also be found on also on What3Words.

 Please visit the Chiltern Society Directory for the Site Co-ordinator’s contact details.